CrocInc/grunt-croc-requirejs/README.md

 ```
 Or just use `matchdep` module.

-NOTE: loadNpmTasks will deprecate in Grunt 0.5

 ## Overview
-Why do we need another rjs grunt task if there're [plenty of them](https://npmjs.org/package/grunt-contrib-requirejs)?
-There is a major difference - this task generates "layered" application, i.e. all js scripts are not just included into a single file but instead they are included into several files - "layers".
+Why do we need another Grunt task for merging RequireJS modules if there're [plenty of them](https://npmjs.org/package/grunt-contrib-requirejs)?
+There is a major difference - this task generates a "layered" application, i.e. all js scripts are merged nit into a single file but instead into several files ("layers").
 Here's motivation for such an approach.
-Usually a front-end application consist of a bunch of scripts.
-Some of them belongs to the application but other ones are some 3rd party libraries.
-When an application is being developed app scripts are usually changed often but 3rd scripts much more rare.
-So if we combine all scripts into a single one then users will have to redownload this script on every change.
+Usually a front-end application consists of a bunch of scripts.
+Some of them belongs to the application but other ones are some 3rd-party libraries.
+When an application is being developed app scripts are usually changed often but 3rd-party scripts much more rarely.
+So if we combine all scripts into a single one then users will have to redownload that script on every change.
 This task allow to split scripts into _layers_.

 Also the plugin provides some usefull optimization tools which allows you to:

-* combine all CSS files imported by modules into a single script ("generic.css").
+* combine all CSS files imported by AMD modules into a single css-script ("generic.css").
 * compile and combine all Handlebars-templates imported by modules

 ### CSS